isubit/ptpt/README.md

 # Prairie and Tree Planting Tool

 An application to assist Iowan landowners to blueprint prairie and tree planting initiatives.
+This app requires internet connectivity for mapping functionality.

 ## Dependencies